 Whether you’re making money on the side or starting a business on your own, any time you are working to make a profit, you are engaging in business activity in the eyes of the IRS.
 How you classify that business with the IRS matters: The business structure you choose will affect your taxes and legal liability for any debts or other issues your business runs into.

 There are several different types of business structures, but if you’re on your own, you may consider being a sole proprietor.
 A sole proprietorship is a type of business where there is one sole owner of an unincorporated business who acts and operates as the business.
 Think of freelancers, artists, contract workers and other small-business owners.
-In fact, as a freelance writer I am a sole proprietor and have been for four years.

 - Who should consider a sole proprietorship?